mozilla/open-leadership-framework/_articles/framework.md

 ### Empower for Sharing

 - Makes connections
-  - Deliberately networks ideas, people, and products to create value and spark collaboration.
+  - Deliberately networks ideas, people and products to create value and spark collaboration.
 - Resilience
   - Acknowledges and responds constructively to challenges, failure, and stressors.
 - Self-care